Per-Row Activation Counting on Real Hardware: Demystifying Performance Overheads: Motivation

 Recent studies have investigated \OHprac using memory-system simulators~\cite{ramulator2, memsim, dramsim3} (Table~\ref{tab:prior_works_transposed}).
 For example, Chronus~\cite{hpca-2025-chronus} reports that even general CPU workloads experience an average slowdown of 9.7\%, with the worst-case degradation reaching up to 13.4\%.
 These studies present the performance overhead as a fundamental limitation of PRAC, thereby motivating their architectural solutions.

 However, simulator-based analyses suffer from intrinsic limitations.
 Simulators may suffer from implementation bugs and insufficient fidelity, limiting their ability to accurately model the complex behavior of real-world systems.
-Mess~\cite{micro-2024-mess} reports large discrepancies in memory performance between simulators and real-machines.
-Further, we identified a timing misconfiguration in the PRAC implementation of Ramulator2~\cite{ramulator2} used by Chronus; while the parameters whose values were increased, such as $t_{\mathrm{RP}}$ and $t_{\mathrm{RC}}$, were correctly applied, the ones whose values were reduced, such as $t_{\mathrm{RAS}}$, $t_{\mathrm{RTP}}$, and $t_{\mathrm{WR}}$, were not reflected.
+Further, we identified a timing misconfiguration in the PRAC implementation of Ramulator 2.0~\cite{ramulator2} used by Chronus; while the parameters whose values were increased, such as $t_{\mathrm{RP}}$ and $t_{\mathrm{RC}}$, were correctly applied, the ones whose values were reduced, such as $t_{\mathrm{RAS}}$, $t_{\mathrm{RTP}}$, and $t_{\mathrm{WR}}$, were not reflected.
 After correcting this issue, the average performance overhead dropped from over 9.7\% to 5.8\%.

 Inaccurate simulator-based analyses can lead to incorrect conclusions about PRAC's practicality and implementation feasibility, which may misguide DRAM architectural decisions and future research directions.
 Therefore, this work undertakes the first real-system evaluation to quantify the performance overhead induced by PRAC timing parameters and to analyze the impact of page policies on the system with PRAC.